-Class 5 is taught by Mr. Martin and we are also lucky enough the be joined by Mr. Wilcox who will also teach IT this year.
+Class 5 is taught by Mr. Martin and we are also lucky enough the be joined by Miss Short.
 We currently have 21 children in class five.

 There is a busy year in front of us.
 As we are the penultimate year before the children move to secondary school, the children will be expected to draw on previous learning from other year groups to further progress and become ready for their final year in primary school.
 I know all of the children will strive to be the best they can be by developing their four learning powers of: building relationships, building resilience, being resourceful and being reflective.

 Homework will be focused on learning their times tables off by heart and remaining sharp, learning their spellings for a weekly dictation and reading a minimum of sixty pages a week.